 Arranging and cutting sweet peas

-There’s no special technique.
+There’s no special technique for cutting sweet peas.
 The peas are cut, preferably early in the morning, and put straight into a bucket of water.

 Pastel flowered sweet peas can be arranged in soft colour combinations on their own in a simple jug.

 Blue and lavender shades mix well with the tiny lime-yellow, frothy stars of Alchemilla mollis.
 Many small-flowered annuals including Clary (Salvia horminium), larkspur (Consolida ambigua), cornflowers (Centaurea cyanus) and small-flowered scabious combine well with them too.

 Darker sweet peas, including the flaked and striped varieties, look stunning with the lacy, white heads of annual Ammi majus and Ammi visnaga.
 It’s worth growing both because Ammi majus is taller and earlier and Ammi visnaga is shorter and later.
 Adding some dark tassels of amaranthus (love-lies -bleeding) makes this combination even more dazzling, especially if you use a pale container.

 Sweet peas start to flower in May-June